An amazing journey

 In 2016, EEI officially changed its name to Open Sky Education, a name more fitting of the entrepreneurial spirit that has been in the heart of its serving leaders since the very beginning.
 We continue to press forward tirelessly, committed to continuous improvement and innovation, with boundless energy befitting of the significance of our work in the lives of those we serve.

-Most recently, in December of 2020, Open Sky Education opened two additional divisions of its organization: our Microschools division and our School Services division.
+Most recently, in December of 2020, Open Sky Education launched a new division - Soaring Education Services.
 God has blessed us with a solid infrastructure and a broad set of experiences in opening and operating schools.
-Our goal through these two new divisions is to enable this infrastructure and these experiences to be used by others who are launching and operating Christian schools so we can continue to expand the ways we can serve Him by serving His kids across the United States and beyond.
+Our goal is to enable this infrastructure and these experiences to be used by others who are launching and operating Christian schools so we can continue to expand the ways we can serve Him by serving His kids across the United States and beyond.

 And so the journey continues.